 However, there are some times when you will have no choice but to have a live camera pointed at you when streaming.
 If you’re lucky, you may still be able to wear a medical facemask to help boost your confidence.
 That said, you won’t always have this luxury.
 In these cases, there is another kind of mask that you can wear, a figurative one.

 Many streamers tend to don a specific “persona” when going online.
 Instead of streaming as themselves, folks such as the popular streamer Dr. DisRespect, portray a created character when they go live.
 It’s very similar to how actors take on a role when on television or in a film.
 Or better yet, it’s like how professional wrestlers take on a different, in-ring character when they’re performing.
-All of this is done to elicit a reaction from their audiences in the hopes of entertaining them.
+This is done to elicit a reaction and for entertainment purposes.

 Whatever you do, enjoy yourself

 Streaming has never been easier as it is now.
-Advancements in software such as XSplit Broadcaster have made it easier for even the most casual of hobbyists to create good looking streams.
-However, in the rush to get into the hobby, some may forget why people started streaming in the first place — because people genuinely enjoyed sharing in-game experiences live over the internet.
+Software advancement like XSplit Broadcaster made it easier for casual hobbyists to create good looking streams.
+In the rush to get into the hobby, we should not forget why we started streaming.
+People started streaming because they genuinely enjoyed sharing in-game experiences live over the internet.

 With this in mind, you have to remember to enjoy yourself regardless of what method you use to get over your anxieties when streaming.
 In fact, it’s this enjoyment that’ll make it much easier to get over your fears.
 Conversely, the moment you stop enjoying it is also the moment when it starts to become much harder to control your fears and succumb to your anxiety.